leonro/cobsanalysis/README.md

 PARAMETERS
     -c configurationfile   :   file    :  too be read from GetConf2 (martas)

+OUTPUT
+    writes to current data into the data file 'current data' as defined in the configuration file

 APPLICATION
     PERMANENTLY with cron:
         python getprimary.py -c /etc/marcos/analysis.cfg

 ### 3.2 flagging.py